National Forum on Human Rights. Endorsing diverse Lithuania in Europe

 Augustinas Normantas is the Head of the Seimas Ombudsmen’s Office, former Justice of the Constitutional Court of the Republic of Lithuania, professor of practice of the Law Faculty of Vilnius University, constitutionalist.

-Director of the Lithuanian Centre for Human Rights
+Director of the Lithuanian Centre for Human Rights, legal and advocacy expert

 Equal Opportunities Ombudsperson

-Agneta Skardžiuvienė is the Equal Opportunities Ombudsperson appointed in 2015.
-Before that she was the Vice Minister of Culture, the Advisor to the Speaker of the Seimas, and worked in other positions of the Parliament.
-Agneta Skardžiuvienė graduated from Mykolas Romeris University where she obtained the Master of Laws degree.
+Agneta Skardžiuvienė is the Equal Opportunities Ombudsperson (appointed in 2015).
+Previously she has worked as the Vice Minister of Culture and the Advisor to the Speaker of the Seimas, in addition to other positions in the Parliament.
+Agneta Skardžiuvienė graduated from Mykolas Romeris University, where she obtained the Master of Laws degree.

-Ombudsperson for Children's Rights of the Republic of Lithuania
+Ombudsman for the Protection of the Rights of the Child of the Republic of Lithuania

-Edita Žiobienė is the Ombudsperson for Children’s Rights of the Republic of Lithuania.
-Previously she was the head of Lithuanian Centre for Human Rights, also an associate professor at Mykolas Romeris University, Department of Constitutional Law of the Faculty of Law, and lecturer at the Law Institute of Vytautas Magnus University.
+Edita Žiobienė is the Ombudsman for the Protection of the Rights of the Child of the Republic of Lithuania.
+Previously, she headed the Lithuanian Center for Human Rights, was an associate professor at the Department of Constitutional Law of the Faculty of Law of Mykolas Romeris University and taught at the Institute of Law of Vytautas Magnus University.